I looked at some typical templates for preparing business cases the other day - filling them in is like riding an intellectual roller coaster:

 So how to tackle this?

-Identify the demanding bits (why is this service needed, what difference will it make, bottle of fine wine and a glasstimescales, summary) and get yourself into the right frame of mind for completing them - may I suggest an evening in front of a nice coal fire with a good bottle of wine (or a bottle of good wine - wine anyway).
+Identify the demanding bits (why is this service needed, what difference will it make, timescales, summary) and get yourself into the right frame of mind for completing them - may I suggest an evening in front of a nice coal fire with a good bottle of wine (or a bottle of good wine - wine anyway).

 Identify the easy bits - save these for completing the following morning when you need something straightforward to do